feligomes/Market/README.md

+# Documentation

+All the documentation of the project can be found here : https://1drv.ms/w/s!AqelGlNToasUgekeOFwwdAmBM_o8bA?e=Ljo8rg

 # Products Market React App

 This project is a market of products with a cart integrated and consuming a random api found online.
 An npm install may be needed before running the npm start